 In the age of technology can computers replace a human fund manager?
 That’s the new debate happening in the investment world.
 Can ETFs & Quant Funds be the next big thing in India?

-Let’s check what are quant funds, their advantages & disadvantages in this post.
+Let’s check what are quant funds, their advantages & disadvantages are in this post.